tencentyun/intlcloud-documents/yehe_doc/存储/数据万象/API 文档/内容审核/视频审核/提交视频审核任务_intl_en.md

 - Video image moderation: Based on the video frame capturing capability, this service takes video screenshots for moderation.
 The moderation fees are the same as those incurred by image moderation.
 - Video frame capturing: This service incurs [video frame capturing fees](https://intl.cloud.tencent.com/document/product/1045/49489).
 - Video sound moderation: This service extracts sound from the video for sound moderation.
 The moderation fees are the same as those incurred by audio moderation.
 - Each moderation scene is billed separately.
-For example, if you choose to moderate two scenes involving pornography and advertising, then **one video file** will be moderated and billed **twice**.
+For example, if you choose to moderate **one video file** in two scenes involving pornography and advertising, you will be charged **twice**.
 - Calling the API will incur image moderation fees, audio moderation fees, and [COS read request fees](https://intl.cloud.tencent.com/document/product/436/40100).
 - If the video files are stored in COS STANDARD_IA storage class, calling the moderation API will incur STANDARD_IA data retrieval fees as described in [Data Retrieval Fees](https://intl.cloud.tencent.com/document/product/436/40097).
 - Video moderation is not supported for objects stored in the ARCHIVE or DEEP ARCHIVE storage classes.
 To moderate these objects, you first need to restore them as instructed in [POST Object restore](https://intl.cloud.tencent.com/document/product/436/12633).